 I began my journey skating across Lake Baikal, at Listvyanka, a little village to the south, where the Angara River diverts from the rest of the lake.
 The colourful wooden houses were blanketed in snow that had also settled on the lake and forced us to walk for the first two days.
 A roaring headwind on day two proved too much for skating but cleared the snow off the ice.
 On day three we finally put skates on.
 These were long distance ice skates, sourced from Scandinavia with 50 cm long straight blades that strapped to my tramping boots.
 My poles were equipped with sharp heavy, metal tips, good for testing the ice strength.

 I was accompanied by Maksim, a 28-year-old PhD student from Irkutsk, a very good ice skater, familiar with the lake and a nice sense of humour.
 He spoke Russian and best of all, was also interested in photography, which meant we happily spent hours photographing ice sculptures, cliffs and cracks and bubbles along the way.
-All our gear, tent, sleeping, bags, food and fuel was tied to little kiddy sledges with metal runners and wooden slats that we attached to the hip belts of our daypacks.
+All our gear, tent, sleeping, bags, food and fuel were tied to little kiddy sledges with metal runners and wooden slats that we attached to the hip belts of our daypacks.
 Skating across Lake Baikal with these sledges was not easy.
 They don’t drag on the flat ice, but seem to have a life of their own: they swing, they snag on pieces of ice, they stop when they hit a snowy patch and they take you out from behind if you stop too suddenly.
 Still, I liked the freedom they offered.